-Youth REACH MD (Reach out, Engage, Assist, & Count to end Homelessness) is an effort to obtain accurate, detailed information on the number, characteristics, and needs of youth and young adults who are on their own and struggling with housing to improve the ways we can help.
+Youth REACH MD (Reach out, Engage, Assist, & Count to end Homelessness) is Maryland’s effort to better understand the number, characteristics, and needs of youth and young adults who are on their own and struggling with housing to improve the ways we can help.

-Youth REACH MD exceeds the scope of a typical youth count.
-It not only increases understanding of the size and scope of homelessness among Maryland’s youth and young adults, but also improves understanding of the current support system available to these youth, and is developing an efficient and consistent mechanism through which the scope of youth and young adult homelessness can be tracked in Maryland over time.
+Youth REACH MD goes beyond a youth count, by not only improving understanding of the prevalence of homelessness among Maryland’s youth and young adults, but also improves understanding of the current support system available for youth experiencing homelessness or housing instability, and is developing an efficient and consistent mechanism through which the scope of youth and young adult homelessness in Maryland can be tracked over time.

 The Project is modeled on the federal Youth Count!
 Initiative and implements a 2013 recommendation of Maryland’s Task Force to Study Housing and Supportive Services for Unaccompanied Homeless Youth, which stated that reliable data about unaccompanied homeless youth is necessary to develop effective interventions, appropriately allocate resources, and track progress toward reducing and ultimately ending youth homelessness.

-Through two pilot surveys of unaccompanied homeless youth, Youth REACH MD will produce two reports on the number, characteristics, and needs of unaccompanied homeless youth in Maryland, and will develop a toolkit for all Maryland jurisdictions to monitor the scope of youth and young adult homelessness going forward.
+Through two pilot surveys of unaccompanied homeless youth, Youth REACH MD has produced two reports on the number, characteristics, and needs of unaccompanied youth experiencing homelessness in Maryland, and is developing a toolkit for all Maryland jurisdictions to monitor the scope of youth and young adult homelessness going forward.

 This effort complements the work being done by Maryland’s Interagency Council on Homelessness; Thrive@25, Maryland’s initiative to end homelessness for youth with foster care histories on the Eastern Shore; and the Maryland General Assembly’s Joint Committee on Ending Homelessness.
 Youth REACH MD is also aligned with a larger national effort to end youth homelessness in the United States by 2020 and the Grand Challenges for Social Work Initiative.